Enkidu: Creation of Enkidu

 Gilgamesh, king of Uruk, abuses his people.
-In response to complaints from the citizens, the goddess Aruru creates Enkidu in the steppe.
+In response to complaints from the citizens, Anu, the supreme god, directs the goddess of fertility Aruru to create Enkidu in the steppe.
 Abundantly hairy and primitive, he lives roaming with the herds and grazing and drinking from rivers with the beasts.

 One day a hunter watches Enkidu destroying the traps he has prepared for the animals.
 The hunter informs his father, who sends him to Uruk to ask Gilgamesh for help.
 The king sends Shamhat, a sacred prostitute, who seduces and teaches Enkidu.
 After two weeks with her, he becomes human, intelligent and understanding words, however the beasts flee when they see him.
 Shamhat convinces Enkidu to face the tyrant Gilgamesh in combat.
 Meanwhile, in Uruk, the king has two dreams prophesying the arrival of his enemy.

 Enkidu faces Gilgamesh

 Enkidu learns to behave like a man with the shepherds eating, drinking and defending them from wolves and lions at night.
-Upon reaching Uruk, Enkidu closes the path to Gilgamesh who was going to sleep with a newlywed.
+Upon reaching Uruk, Enkidu blocks the path of Gilgamesh who was going to sleep with a newlywed.
 Enraged, they fight brutally until the two end up tired, but at the end both appreciate each other's strength, and decide to be friends.
 Enkidu is depressed by having abandoned his old wild life, to which Gilgamesh proposes an expedition to the Cedar Forest to kill Humbaba.
 But his friend explains that he knew the forest while he was a wild being, and that the expedition is dangerous.
-At the end, Gilgamesh decides to march without fear, the decision is acclaimed by the citizens of Uruk, but not by the elders and advisers.
+At the end, Gilgamesh decides to march without fear.
+The decision is acclaimed by the citizens of Uruk, but not by the elders and advisers.
 Faced with Gilgamesh's disregard, the elders charge Enkidu to protect their king.

 The one who goes on ahead saves the comrade.

-The one who knows the route protects his friend.

-Let Enkidu go ahead of you; he knows the road to the Cedar Forest.
+The one who knows the route protects his friend.'Let Enkidu go ahead of you; he knows the road to the Cedar Forest.

 In this same episode the goddess Ninsun adopts Enkidu and also entrusts him with protecting the king.